ccbogel/QualCoder/README.md

 Hopefully an easy way to run QualCoder on the following Linux distributions is to use Wine, https://www.winehq.org/.
 There are binary packages for Ubuntu, Debian, Fedora, SUSE, Slackware FreeBSD.
-Once installed, run a QualCoder exe file, e.g. QualCoder-3.5.exe - see the [releases page](https://github.com/ccbogel/QualCoder/releases).
+Once installed, run a Windows QualCoder exe file, e.g. QualCoder-3.6.exe - see the [releases page](https://github.com/ccbogel/QualCoder/releases).

 ### Debian/Ubuntu Linux

 There is an executable file (double-click to run) for Ubuntu in the release.
 Alternatively, install from source code below.
-When running fro source code, it is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
+When running from source code, it is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
 If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

 1. Recommend that you install vlc (download from site) or: